 Spread the mixture around the perimeter of the rose bush, at the drip line, gently scratch it into the soil, and water thoroughly.

 Unfortunately, roses tend to have a proclivity for fungal diseases.
-Hopefully, you’ve chosen roses that are disease-resistant and suited to your area, but it's very hard to prevent all fungal diseases on these plants.
-Preventative spraying in the spring is something to be considered, even for roses grown organically.
+Hopefully, you’ve chosen roses that are disease-resistant and suited to your area, but it's very hard to prevent all fungal diseases on roses.
+Preventative spraying in the spring is something to be considered even for roses grown organically.
 Lime sulfur is a good choice for spring spraying.
-It will generally kill any fungus spores like black spot that may have overwintered.
-An additional spray of horticultural oil will help to smother any insect eggs and larva.
+It will generally kill any fungus spores like black spot that might have overwintered.
+An additional spray of horticultural oil will help to smother any insect eggs and larvae.

 These spring rose care efforts should get your roses off to a good, healthy start for the season.
-In addition to pruning, fertilizing, and spraying, make sure your roses get plenty of water, and monitor them regularly for signs of problems.
+In addition to pruning, fertilizing, and spraying, make sure your roses receive plenty of water, and monitor them regularly for signs of problems.
 The care you take in spring will reward you all through the growing season.

 Gardening Myths: Five Myths That Are Just Too Good to be True.
 Iowa State University Extension.